Josephine Nesbit: Later life

 After liberation, Nesbit returned to the United States.
 She retired from the military on November 30, 1946, as a major with 28 years of service.
 In June 1949, Nesbit married William Davis, a soldier who had also been interned in the war.
 They lived a "quiet life" in California.

 In her later life, Nesbit continued to advocate for the nurses, writing to the Veterans Administration when she felt that their needs were not being met.
 For 49 years, she sent cards and notes to every nurse who had served on her Philippine staff on Christmas and their birthdays.
 In 1992, a ceremony was held in Washington D.C. celebrating the Angels of Bataan; Nesbit, at age 97, was unable to attend due to poor health but wrote a note for the dinner program explaining to her former staff that her "heart and spirit remained young" and that both were "big enough to still embrace her girls."

-Death

 Nesbit died on August 16, 1993.
 Her body was cremated and her ashes were scattered off the San Francisco coast.